MaxenceGiraud/MachineLearningAlgos/mla/clustering/readme.md

 # Clustering algorithms / Unsupervized Learning

+In an unsupervized learning setting, we are given a data matrix $X$ of shape $(n,d)$ and the goal is to split the data points into several clusters (the number may be an input of the algorithm or not).

 ## K-means

 ## K-medoids

 ## DBSCAN

+## OPTICS

 ## Fuzzy C-means
 ### Input of the Algo